syedshamael1999/SQL-Data-Warehouse-Project/docs/project_walkthrough.md

 ### 🔄 ETL (Extraction, Transformation, Load)

+The highlighted components in the image below are the ones implemented in this project:

 ![image](https://github.com/user-attachments/assets/03755803-1c9e-4cd1-a641-d4d2c1f0791c)

-* The highlighted components in the image above are the ones implemented in this project.

 ---
 ##  🥉 Bronze Layer